elastic/elastic-otel-python/docs/migrate-from-apm.md

 ### Missing instrumentations

-Not all instrumentation we have in APM Python Agent have an OpenTelemetry counterpart, we may port them if there is customer request.
+Not all instrumentations we have in Elastic APM Python Agent have an OpenTelemetry counterpart.
+But we may port them if they are requested by users.

 At the moment of writing these docs, the following libraries are missing an OpenTelemetry instrumentation:
 - aiobotocore